Cecilia-xu/Leetcode/242/Solution.md

 Note:<br>
 1. How to remove a key in hashmap? remove()
 2. How to get the value through key? map.get(keyname)
+### Follow up
+- What if the inputs contain unicode characters?
+How would you adapt your solution to such case?
+- Answer
+>Use a hash table instead of a fixed size counter.
+Imagine allocating a large size array to fit the entire range of unicode characters, which could go up to more than 1 million.
+A hash table is a more generic solution and could adapt to any range of characters.
 # My solution 2: using an array instead of hashset
 > Time complexity: O(n) <br> Space complexity: O(1)
 ```Java